Only logged in customers who have purchased this product may leave a review.

 Denis Kitchen’s Chipboard Sketchbook

 With subject matter often extremely bizarre, or, in his own words, even “demented,” Kitchen filed these away for many years.
-They were seen only his close friends and colleagues until this collection.
+They were seen only by his close friends and colleagues until this collection was published in 2010.

 Measuring 6 1/4 x 8 3/4 inches, the book features an extra thick 3 mm cover stock (chipboard, of course) with a de-bossed cover image and horizontal belly band.
 The full-color 128-page hardcover was edited and designed by Greg Sadowski and art directed by John Lind.
 The same pair won an American Graphic Design Award for their work on “Underground Classics” (by Kitchen & James Danky, Abrams, 2009).